NZ Herald

 According to Stats NZ, 42,765 people moved to Canterbury from the North Island in five years.
 Photo/Supplied.

-South Island officials are welcoming the influx of Kiwis migrating south, drawn by affordable housing and new opportunities
+South Island officials are welcoming the influx of Kiwis migrating south, drawn by affordable housing and new opportunities.

 Figures released by Stats NZ show 85,575 people living in the North Island in 2018 had moved to the South Island in 2023.
-That was nearly 30,000 more than the number of people moving the other direction.
+That was nearly 30,000 more than the number of people moving in the other direction.

 Canterbury and Otago had the highest number of people who had moved between the two islands since the 2018 Census, with 42,765 and 23,271 people respectively.